MSN: Website redesign

-The top of the home page provides access to Microsoft services Bing, Outlook.com, Skype, Office Online, OneNote, OneDrive, Bing Maps, and Groove Music, as well as popular social media services Facebook and Twitter.
-Signing into MSN with a Microsoft account allows for personalized content to appear and to be synchronized across devices on the website and in the corresponding apps.
-The redesign of the website led to the closure of MSN's longtime personalized home page service 'My MSN', which was made up of customized RSS feeds, as the new website no longer supports user-specified RSS content.
+The top of the home page in 2014 provided access to Microsoft services Bing, Outlook.com, Skype, Office Online, OneNote, OneDrive, Bing Maps, and Groove Music, as well as popular social media services Facebook and Twitter.
+Signing into MSN with a Microsoft account allowed for personalized content to appear and to be synchronized across devices on the website and in the corresponding apps.
+The redesign of the website led to the closure of MSN's longtime personalized home page service "My MSN", which was made up of customized RSS feeds, as the new website no longer supported user-specified RSS content.
 However, it added some customizability, allowing each category on the home page to be reordered or hidden.

-With the 2014 relaunch, MSN now supports responsive design and eliminates the need for a separate mobile website.
+With the 2014 relaunch, MSN began supporting responsive design and eliminated the need for a separate mobile website.
 The redesign of MSN proved positive and helped increase traffic with an additional 10 million daily visitors after two months.

+In 2021, Microsoft began phasing out MSN in favor of Microsoft Start, with an updated design, news pages being moved to Start, and ads for the website appearing on the homepage.
+This was reversed in November 2024, with the Microsoft Start page redirecting back to MSN.
+Microsoft also brought back the MSN app in November 2024.

 Apps

-The MSN web-based apps provides users information from sources that publish to MSN.

-Microsoft launched these apps along with the 2014 redesign of the MSN web portal, rebranding many of the Bing apps that originally shipped with Windows and Windows Phone.
+The MSN apps provide users information from sources that publish to MSN.
+Microsoft launched these apps along with the 2014 redesign of the MSN web portal, rebranding many of the Bing apps that originally shipped with Windows 8 and Windows Phone in 2012.
 News, Weather, Sports, Money, and Travel first shipped with Windows 8, while Health & Fitness and Food & Drink first appeared in Windows 8.1.
 In December 2014, the apps became available across all the other major mobile device platforms as well: iOS, Android, and Fire OS.
+The apps have since been limited to fewer platforms.

-The apps allow users a reasonable amount of freedom to decide which sources provide information.
-Each app has its own color code that is used on the live tile and internally.
+The apps allowed users a reasonable amount of freedom to decide which sources provide information.
+Each app has its own color code that was used on the Windows live tile and internally.
 Originally, each app brought a unified experience with the MSN website and synchronized preferences across devices.

-There are currently four apps in the suite: Start (previously News), Weather, Sports, and Money.
-In July 2015, Microsoft announced the discontinuation of the Food & Drink, Health & Fitness, and Travel apps on all platforms, and that they will not be bundled with Windows 10; those three apps are no longer offered.
+There are currently three apps: the MSN app, MSN Weather, and MSN Money.
+In July 2015, Microsoft announced the discontinuation of the Food & Drink, Health & Fitness, and Travel apps on all platforms, and that they would not be bundled with Windows 10; those apps, and Sports, are no longer offered.